bela127/wedance/README.md

 - Create firestore index (send test mail, see logs, find link to create index).

 ## Contributing
+What you should know if you want to contribute.

 We encourage you to contribute to WeDance!